AnkitaRoychoudhury/artificial_life_git/README.md

 Fitness of a creature was measured by determining how far from the starting point it travelled.
 A creature that travelled farther was deemed ‘more fit’ than one that did not.

 Interestingly, I found that creatures in the pebble world did not go farther than creatures in the flat world.
 Instead, the pebbles were a hindrance rather than a benefit.
 They functioned to block the creature instead of causing it to move.
 As we can see in the fitness plot below, the simulations from the flat world had higher fitness values at the last generation than the simulations in the pebble world.
+This data was generated and saved in the 'data/' folder in this repository.

 ![Alt text](images/fitness_plots.png?raw=true "fitness plots")